 Columbia Law School does not rank students but instead awards two different levels of academic recognition, Kent honors for those who achieve a GPA of 3.8 or higher and Stone honors for those who achieve a GPA of at least 3.41 (and satisfy several other particular grading requirements).

 Clinical and Experiential Learning

-Aligned with new American Bar Association standards, Columbia now requires that all students complete six experiential credits to graduate, which can be satisfied by taking one of a variety of clinics (including, among others, the Challenging the Consequences of Mass Incarceration Clinic, Community Enterprise Clinic, and Sexuality and Gender Law Clinic).
+Aligned with new American Bar Association standards, Columbia now requires that all students complete six experiential credits to graduate, which can be satisfied by taking one of a variety of clinics (including, among others, the Challenging the Consequences of Mass Incarceration Clinic, Community Advocacy Lab, and Sexuality and Gender Law Clinic).

-Alternatively, students can participate in the Neighborhood Defender Service Community Defense Externship, the D.C. externship, the Public Policy Seminar and Practicum, or a number of simulations and policy labs.
+Alternatively, students can participate in the Neighborhood Defender Services of Harlem Community Defense Externship, the Externship on Federal Government – Semester in Washington D.C., the In House Counsel Externship, or a number of simulations and policy labs.
 In simulation classes, students tackle hypothetical real-world legal challenges to develop foundational skills.
 In policy labs, students work in teams and with professionals from other fields to combine theory with hands-on learning in an effort to solve complex public problems.

 - Education: 0%

 - South Atlantic/Central: 17%